lucianomarisi/JSONUtilities/README.md

 }
 ```

-### Decode nested structs or classes by conforming to the Decodable protocol
+### Decode nested structs or classes by conforming to the JSONObjectConvertible protocol

 Consider a company JSON object: